RachWalm/dyslexia/README.md

 ## Resources used/Credits
 ### Technology used

-HTML
-CSS
-Git
-VScode
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used for the basics of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) was added to generate the styles and layout of the site.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) was used to place objects in the desired location.
+- [VSCode](https://code.visualstudio.com/) was used to create and edit the website.
+- [Balsamiq](https://balsamiq.com/) was used to generate wireframes.
+- [Git](https://git-scm.com/) was used for the version control through Git Commit.
+- [GitHub](https://github.com/) was used to host the website.

 https://www.resizepixel.com/
 lots of code institute and W3 pages you tube for video
  ## Attributation
-This project is for educational purposes and not commercial gain, therefore the images etc. have been used within their expressed purpose. https://pxhere.com/en/photo/1041474
+This project is for educational purposes and not commercial gain, therefore the images and videos have been used within their expressed purpose.

+Significant inspiration and learning for this project was from my mentor showing me things in her repository.

+https://pxhere.com/en/photo/1041474
 <a href="https://www.freepik.com/free-photo/open-book-grass_966471.htm#query=books&position=0&from_view=search&track=sph">Image by jannoon028</a> on Freepik
 https://pixabay.com/illustrations/brain-chain-health-idea-human-3446307/ Image by <a href="https://pixabay.com/users/quincecreative-1031690/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=3446307">3D Animation